Skip to content

 Your dissertation will be assessed through a research based written assignment of 12,000 words.
 The topic that you choose for your dissertation should be relevant to the course specialism and the chosen title will be subject to approval by the Course Leader.

-Additionally, you will complete a reflective report consisting of pre-set questions, each with a maximum word count attributed to it; approximately 250 words, i.e. 1000 words in total.
-Your reflective report will be assessed by way of competence or non-competence.
+Additionally, you will complete a reflective report consisting of three pre-set questions, each with a maximum word count attributed to it; approximately 330 words, i.e. 1000 words in total.

 Expert Teaching Staff